COST SAVING TIPS

 LIGHTING - Another important pre-trip check should be exterior and interior lighting.
 Vehicle check lanes revealed an overall failure rate of over 25 percent in the lighting category.
 The Car Care Council reminds motorists to check their lights monthly.
 Other suggestions from the Council include turning on headlights both day and night.
 This helps define your car's position on the road, and its distance from other drivers.
 When your vehicle's lighting is defective, other motorists may not get the message that you intend to stop or turn.
 The end result could be disastrous.

 10 Minute Pre-Trip Checkup Can Pay Off

 Car Care Council offers three suggestions for a traveler's 10-minute pre-trip checklist:

-- Check all fluids - There are several fluids that require attention: Engine Oil, power steering, brake and transmission fluids, and windshield washer solvent and antifreeze/coolant.
+- Check all fluids.
+There are several fluids, in addition to antifreeze, that require attention, including engine oil, power steering, brake and transmission fluids and windshield washer solvent and antifreeze/coolant.

-- Check all hoses and belts - A belt failure can affect the electrical system, air conditioning, power steering, and the cooling system.
+- Check hoses and belts.
+A belt that fails can affect the electrical system, air conditioning and power steering, as well as the cooling system.
 Cooling system hoses may be deteriorating from within, so old hoses and clamps in marginal condition might need to be replaced.

-- Check the tires - Check tire inflation and inspect the tread for uneven wear, indicating the need for wheel alignment.
+- Check the tires.
+Check tire inflation and inspect the tread for uneven wear, indicating the need for wheel alignment.
 Also look for bulges and bald spots.